Chart Color Schemes

 Infrastructure

-Dapto - Avondale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Dapto - Avondale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Thirty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Cleveland Road Upgrade - West Dapto, WestPoint Dapto, M1 Princes Motorway South-Facing Ramps at Dapto, and West Dapto Urban Release Area.
+A total of 31 projects have been identified by AreaSearch as potentially impacting the area, with key ones including Cleveland Road Upgrade - West Dapto, WestPoint Dapto, M1 Princes Motorway South-Facing Ramps at Dapto, and West Dapto Urban Release Area.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.